dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 1. start the transfer at the gaining registrar
 1. approve the transfer request sent via email

-The first two steps are handled by DNSimple.
-The other steps are responsibility of the gaining registrar, and we are not able to provide support for them.
+The first two steps are handled at DNSimple.
+The other steps are the responsibility of the gaining registrar, and we are not able to provide support for them.

 The _Transfer Code_ (also called _Authorization Code_, _Auth Code_) is a code required to authorize the transfer of a domain name.
 The use of a transfer code is a common procedure for most of TLDs, including all the gTLDs such as `.COM`, `.NET`, `.ORG`.
 However, some TLDs have different transfer procedures: